Journal Entry Question:

 Bad debts are debts owed to the business that go bad, which means they don't actually get paid in the end.

 Bad debts are a loss to the business and are classified as an expense .

 Dr Bank R105

 Cr Debtors/receivables R21

 In the 1st entry bank is debited as it is an asset which is increasing for the business.
 Debtors/receivables is also an asset but is decreasing as less is owed to the business.
 So this account is credited.

 In the 2nd entry we show that bad debts is recorded as an expense (debit).
 And the credit against this again goes to the debtors/receivables account.

 The net result is that we are showing bank increasing by R105, R21 bad debts and R126 reduction in debtors/receivables (what is owed to the business).

 FYI, you could also count this as a "discount allowed" instead of bad debts.
 There's not much difference in this case - "discount allowed" is also an expense.

 Please note that I do not provide full lessons, examples and exercises regarding bad debts (and provision for bad debts) on this site really.
-This is only available in my basic accounting book, which you are welcome to purchase.
+This is only available in my basic accounting books.